 Passing a projecting headland, we were all struck by the wildness and grandeur of the scene which opened to us, as the ship sailed round.
 Immense craters, suddenly rising from the seaenormous masses of black lava-and a multitude of fumeroles, scattered in every direction-gave one the idea of an immense Cyclopian iron foundry.
-In many places the lava cliffs are very high, while close to them the water is so deep that a ship cannot anchor, even in a calm.
+In many places the lava cliffs are very high, while close to them the water is so deep that a ship cannot auchor, even in a calm.
 From this situation dismal indeed was the view, yet interesting.
 To see such an extent of country overwhelmed by lava, and to think of the possible effects of seven dormant volcanoes then in sight, was impressive.
 Remarkable currents are found about the Galapagos.
 In some places they run three, four, or even five miles an hour, generally, but not always, to the north-west.
 On one side of an island the temperature of the sea is sometimes found to be near eighty, while on the other the water is at less than sixty degrees (Fahrenheit).
-These striking differences may be owing to the cool current, which comes from the southward along the coast of Chile and Peru, meeting a far warmer stream from the neighbourhood of the bay of Panama.
-The manner in which these great ocean streams preserve their temperature has been remarked : they must have much effect npon the climates of those countries near the sea along whose shores they
+These striking differences may be owing to the cool current, which comes from the southward along the coast of Chile and Peru, meeting a far warmer stream from the neighbourhood of the bay of Panama, The manner in which these great ocean streams preserve their temperature has been remarked: they must have much effect upon the climates of those countries near the sea along whose shores they isqualls come from the opposite direction, and more frequently by might tains by day.
+Clouds are said to be attracted, if not partly cains of, by land or by trees.
+As the low islands of this archipelage have no hill or leight of any kinds about which the clouds attracted by them can gather and discharge their contents, whether electrical full, judgment bases clouds wanting a conductor discharge them.
+On the content of the

 The Dangerous Archipelago is deserving of such a name.
-Numerous coral islets, only a few feet above water, obstruct navigation; while currents and strong squalls add to the risk.
-Singular interruptions to the trade-wind are caused by these low lagoon islands; not only does the trade often fail among them, but heavy squalls come from the opposite direction, and more frequently by night than by day.
-Clouds are said to be attracted, if not partly caused, by land or by trees.
-As the low islands of this archipelago have no hill or height of any kind about which the clouds attracted by them can gather and discharge their contents, whether electrical or fluid, perhaps those clouds wanting a conductor discharge themselves irregularly and in squalls.
-Where high land acts as a conductor between the upper regions of the air and the earth, there may be a continual though unperceived electrical action.
+Numerous coral islets, only a few feet above water, obstruct navigation; while currents and strong squalls add to the risk, Singular interruptions to the trade-wind are caused by these low lagoon islands; not only does the trade often fail among them, but heavy